DPD and the perils of doing chatbots badly

 The benefits of AI powered chatbots

-It is clear why plenty of firms across a range of industries are using AI-powered chatbots.
+It is clear why plenty of companies and delivery firms across a range of industries are using AI-powered chatbots, also known as artificial intelligence chatbots.
 Provided chatbots are able to perform the same tasks and answer the same questions as humans, the main advantages are:

 You may have noticed the massive caveat in the paragraph above: Provided chatbots are able to perform the same tasks and answer the same questions as humans.

 The truth is that there is a divide between humans and AI in what they’re both good at.
-AI is better for factual information and following rules to the letters.
-Humans are better for sensitivity, creativity, and nuance.
+In customer service chat, artificial intelligence can provide quick, factual responses, but human operators are still essential for sensitivity, creativity, and nuance.
 The gap between what an AI can do and what a human can do is narrowing, but it still exists.

 That’s why we would always advocate that AI works alongside humans.
 Which brings us to our first problem.